 Foundation Initiated Research

 A major component of the foundation’s strategy is supporting research.
-Click on the links below to read recent foundation-initiated research.
+Click on the links below and on the left to read more about foundation-initiated research.

 Dollars for Degrees

 In 2009, Greater Texas Foundation (GTF) engaged FSG Social Impact Advisors to examine how scholarship funders, including GTF, could design their programs to improve post-secondary persistence and completion, in addition to improving access.
 Forward-looking scholarship funders have an opportunity to structure and target their post-secondary scholarships so that they enable student success.

 Texas Regional Action Plan